 Fintech wants retail investors to have greater say on ESG issues

-In recent years, institutional investors have become increasingly vocal about sustainability issues, such as climate change and racial inequality, at AGMs.
-But do retail investors, who are often the end investors via investment platforms and pension schemes, agree with the way their fund managers are voting?
+In recent years, institutional investors have become increasingly vocal about sustainability issues at AGMs.
+But do retail investors, who are often the end investors via investment platforms and pension schemes, agree with the way their fund managers are voting on topics like climate change?

-Tumelo, a fintech that gives retail investors a say in how institutions vote, has analyzed the most popular issues among its users.
-During this year’s AGM season, the topic that garnered the most attention was animal welfare – not a common focus for shareholder campaigns.
+During this year’s AGM season, Tumelo analyzed the most popular issues among its users.
+The topic that garnered the most attention was animal welfare – not a common focus for institutional investors.

 ‘It doesn’t necessarily mean people are voting pro-animal welfare… but when there was an animal welfare vote, more people piled in and wanted to have a say,’ Georgia Stewart, CEO at Tumelo, tells IR Magazine.